-Open Space and Trails maintains an extensive paved Recreational Pathway System, commonly known as the Recpath.
+Summit County maintains an extensive paved Recreational Pathway System, commonly known as the Recpath.
 User groups on the Recpath include dog walkers, runners, families with strollers, tourists riding to take in the views, professional riders training for an upcoming race, skateboarders and locals commuting to work.
-Hundreds of thousands of trips are taken on the Recpath each year between May and October.
+Over 200,000 trips are taken on the Recpath each year between May and October.

 With elevations ranging from 8,777 feet to 10,563 feet, there is a wide range of difficulty levels, with routes suited to a variety of interests and abilities.
 Riders can choose from a leisurely bike ride along the Dillon Reservoir to a 1500-foot climb over 13 miles from the Town of Frisco to the top of Vail Pass.
 More than 38 miles of the pathway is built and maintained by Summit County government, with an additional 17 miles maintained by the towns of Breckenridge, Dillon, Frisco, Silverthorne and Keystone Resort.